-PHOENIX (AP) -- A proposal moving though the Arizona Legislature would require a divorced mother or father who wants to move to file court notices and give a 60 day notice to the parent who doesn't have custody.
+A proposal moving though the Arizona Legislature would require divorced Arizona parents who just want to move across town to file court notices and notify the parent who doesn't have custody of their child 60 days before to give them time to object.

-Opponents argue it could affect the ability of a custodial parent to take a new job, buy a house or even move because a landlord wants them out in 30 days.
+Opponents argue it could affect the ability of a custodial parent to take a new job or buy a house.